Fundamental Landau Levels in a Strongly Coupled Plasma: Discussion

-To work out the details of the speculation presented at the end of the last paragraph, it is necessary to find the precise expression for the condensate, obtained through the variation with respect to the mass $M_f$ of the on-shell DBI action, once it has been holographically renormalized \cite{Skenderis:2002wp,Bianchi:2001kw} along with the background.
-This process escapes the scope of the present report and will be left for future research.
+To complete the analysis of the scalar perturbations object of our work, we turned to the study of the quasinormal modes of the system by determining the frequencies leading to normalizable perturbations of the D7-brane equatorial embedding.
+As graphically displayed in Fig. \ref{EvslargeB}, our numerical results show a behavior for the energy $E\equiv \sqrt{{\mathrm{Re}}[\omega^2]}$ of the states dual to such modes that is remarkably close to the one followed by the energy of fully stable Landau levels as a function of the intensity of the magnetic field.
+As it should be, at $b=0$ all levels converge to the same value for their lowest quasinormal frequency, which coincides with the one found in \cite{Hoyos-Badajoz:2006dzi}.

+The approximated coincidence alluded above provides evidence that the evolution of the states that we found describes the decay of Landau levels that became unstable due to thermal effects.
+To provide a measure of the relaxation time, we studied the width $\Gamma$ of the modes, and notice that the magnetic field has an stabilizing effect up to a certain intensity, above which, the phenomenon is reversed and $\Gamma$ begins to grow with $b$.
+This latter observation is in agreement with the resummation calculations showing the existence of inverse magnetic catalysis up to a certain intensity of the magnetic field, above which magnetic catalysis is observed.

 There are at least two other topics we believe deserve further investigation.
-One is the possibility of adapting our construction to recover a fuller version of Schrödinger equation when minimally couple to a U(1) potential.
-The other is the pursue of embeddings other than the one located at $\psi=0$ and constant $\varphi$, accompanied by the study of their perturbations.
+One is the possibility of adapting our construction to recover a fuller version of Schrödinger equation when minimally coupled to a U(1) potential.
+A first step in this direction would be to construct the uplift of the charged magnetic brane \cite{DHoker:2009ixq}, since the inclusion of an electric component of the field may lead to interesting phenomena \cite{Edery:2018nfs}.

+The other aspect we believe is worth additional consideration is the pursue of embeddings other than the one located at $\psi=0$ and constant $\varphi$, accompanied by the study of their quasinormal modes.
+In this last direction, we have already found complex solutions to our exact embedding equations, which analyzed from the point of view in \cite{Koerber:2010bx,Abt:2019tas,Grana:2020hyu,Nakas:2020hyo} could lead to interesting results.